 So, how to know when your novel is done?
 Go through your creative process and do your due diligence.
 This could be self-editing, beta reading, critique partners, or professional editing, but eventually you have to accept you’ve done all you can and let go.

-Twist of Fate is being published in May/June and I am both excited and terrified!
+Sweet Redemption is being published in May/June and I am both excited and terrified!
 However, there was also an almost immediate sense of relief that I completed this book and could officially focus my attention on getting other projects live.

 How do you know when you’re “done” a creative project?